eichners/pratt-savi-810-2020-03-assignment_04/README.md

 ## Technical Requirements

 #### Python Libraries
 List any Python libraries you think you may need.
-Desribe what you may use them for.
+Describe what you may use them for.

 * Matplotlib: for plotting, bounding box
 * Seaborn: for its data viz and plotting library, color palettes